Do you notice a wheezing sound when your child breathes? Parents, here’s what you need to know about bronchiolitis in kids.

-Bronchiolitis in kids: All you need to know about it
+Bronchiolitis in kids: All you need to know

 Bronchiolitis is a virus-born illness wherein Respiratory Syncytial Virus (RSV) or rhinovirus causes a severe form of lower respiratory tract infection.

-This virus essentially inflames bronchioles (a passageway of air connecting the mouth and nose to the lungs), leading to partial or complete blockage of airways and is often characterized by wheezing (that whistling sound while breathing out).
+This virus essentially inflames the bronchioles (a passageway of air connecting the mouth and nose to the lungs), leading to partial or complete blockage of airways, and is often characterized by wheezing (that whistling sound while breathing out).
 And because less oxygen enters the child’s lungs, blood levels in the body also decrease.